 Benefits of Gestational Surrogacy

-Without women like you, intended parents' dreams of family and parenthood will go unfulfilled.
-Intended Parents are thankful for woman like you who would consider helping them have the child of their dreams.
+Without women like you, their dreams of family and parenthood will go unfulfilled.
+Intended Parents are thankful for woman like you who consider becoming a gestational surrogate.
 Vermont Surrogacy Network creates the bridge between the Gestational Surrogate and the Intended Parent.
-We walk with you through the entire process of surrogacy, from initial application to post-delivery care.
-We are available to explain the process and answer any questions you might have along the way.
+We walk with you through the entire process of surrogacy, from initial contact to post-delivery.

 There are five phases to outline in the Gestational Surrogacy Process: Application, Matching, Screening, Contracts and IVF Cycle.
 Vermont Surrogacy Network staff will explain in great detail the requirements of each step and guide you throughout the duration of your surrogacy experience.

 Upon submitting the Getting Started inquiry through our website or emailing us directly, we will send you an introductory email and invitation to schedule a call with us at your convenience.
 During this call, you will have the opportunity to ask us any questions you may have about our organization and gestational surrogacy program.
 We will discuss your previous pregnancies and deliveries, as well as ensure you meet the preliminary requirements listed on our website.
 If you have met the qualifications and are interested in moving forward, we will send you an email with login instructions for our VSN Portal, were you will have access to our full online application.
 At anytime, if you have any questions or need assistance with completing the application, please reach out to us and we will gladly assist you.

 Once you have completed the full application, we will begin processing your forms and contact you if we need additional information.

 - Medical Records Release-we order and review all previous pregnancy & delivery records, current primary care, etc.

 - Criminal Background Check (which you will receive a separate email to complete)

 - Health Insurance Information Request